alper/alpernl/content/posts/week-292-ignite-gsl-pre-trip-prep/index.md

 It was rather exhilarating to see a GSL event streamed live and I'm glad my light season ticket entitled me to view it.
 I've recently gotten into Star Craft because of Frank Lantz's excellent [“Drinking Man's Guide to Watching Star Craft”](http://www.edge-online.com/features/drinking-mans-guide-watching-starcraft-race-wars/) and am greatly enjoying it as a highly complex, dense and therefore less boring alternative to most spectator sports.

 [![Life v MVP - GSL final set one](http://farm9.staticflickr.com/8468/8104648107_7500118a71.jpg)](http://www.flickr.com/photos/alper/8104648107/ "Life v MVP - GSL final set one by illustir, on Flickr")

+[^1]: Also: it is nice to still have a blog in a country where most social services are effectively a SPOF.